aniass/Market-basket-analysis/README.md

 - Python script with basket recommendations - **basket_recommendations.py**
 - data - data used in the project.

+### Summary
+The project involved market basket anlysis using the Apriori algorithm, which is commonly used in associative analysis.
+The goal of the analysis was to discover association rules that predict which products are frequently purchased together.
+I have started with data analysis for better meet the data.
+Then I have cleaned it and prepared to the modelling.
+Next I have used MLxtend library to create the basket analysis.
+Finally I was built the recommendation model that can support marketing and sales decisions.
+Based on the results several interesting association rules were identified, indicating which products are most often purchased together.
+With this information, the example company could better tailor its promotions (e.g. "buy one, get one half price") offers or product recommendations in the shopping cart.

 ### Technologies
 The project is created with:
 - Python 3.6